Information for Faculty

 Alerts ONLY need to be entered for students who may be currently receiving a D/F/U. Instructors have the option to enter alerts for students who are doing fine academically, but for whom there are other concerns.
 Although optional, presenting those concerns provides helpful information for advisors to address underlying issues that could be impeding a student’s academic success.

-Download the Instructions for Faculty for more in depth information about Early Alerts and instructions for entering alerts.
+Download the Instructions for Faculty (above) for more in depth information about Early Alerts and instructions for entering alerts.